dreamcatcher-tech/network/Inbox/2025-03-14 2027 agent platform revenue model.md

 We want to enable marketplaces for trade, where our agents represent buyers and sellers, and they trade.

 'meet the team' page is actually just a bunch of agents.

+Agents includes:
+- upgrade agent, to choose when a new release of an agent is due
+- reflection agent, to look at the performance of the agent and figure out how it could do better
+- stucks agent - identifies shortcomings in the platform and the agents and strives to have them solved

+The workbench:
+- See the agents private memories
+- the custom evals that get built to ensure that you have the most accurate version of any agent
+- see all jobs the agent has done
+- try out different ageents, or different tweaks, against your real workloads
+- see other public places the agent has worked - public data is sold at a discount